-Moist and tender skillet chicken and potatoes is a great one pot meal!
-Filled with red bell peppers, salty Kalamata olives and tangy lemon wedges.
-It's easy to make and a meal the whole family will enjoy!.
+Moist and tender Pan Roasted Chicken and Potatoes - Filled with red bell peppers, tender potatoes, salty Kalamata olives and tangy lemon wedges.
+It's an easy recipe and a meal the whole family will enjoy!

 Why you'll love this recipe

-✔️ As the chicken bakes the pan juices braises the potatoes and vegetables and boy is it good!
+✔️ As the chicken bakes, the pan juices braise the potatoes and vegetables and boy, is it good!

-✔️ The crispy skin with the lemon and garlic is delicious!
+✔️ The crispy skin with lemon and garlic is delicious!

 For the exact measurements for Cast Iron Chicken and Potatoes, refer to the recipe card at the bottom of this post.